genepattern/genepattern-server/website/WEB-INF/schema/readme.txt

 required to be identical.

 Create and edit a new analysis_<database.vendor>-<schemaVersion>.sql file.
 Add the DDL scripts.

-At the end of each new file put a line like this.
-Make sure to replace the <schemaVersion> with your actual schemaVersion.
+On server startup, the database schemaVersion will be automatically updated.
+If you choose to run the DDL scripts by hand make sure to set the schemaVersion accordingly.

 -- update schema version
 update props set value='<schemaVersion>' where key='schemaVersion';
 commit;

-Before completing your work, it is recommended that you add a similar DDL scripts for each of the supported database vendors.
+Before completing your work, it is recommended that you add DDL scripts for each of the supported database vendors.
 You should also verify that the script is correct.
-This is done in an ad hoc manner; usually by initializing a new GP instance which each of the vendors.
+This is done in an ad hoc manner by initializing a new GP instance with each test database.

 Adding a new database vendor
 ----------------------------